Whitecaps intern positions are rewarding and fun.

 We also have interns who work on social media.
 We have revised our presence on various platforms - Facebook, Twitter, Instagram, and whatever others are created before next season.
 They aren't time-consuming enough for a dedicated internship, but have been part of a general Game Day assignment in the past.

 It's hard work, and there's no salary.
 It is baseball, and it's on Cape Cod, and it's a great line on your resume, and as good a reference as you earn (which is usually very good indeed).
 If you can earn credit toward your degree, we can work that out, too.
 So if you have a place to stay in the area*, transportation, and some afternoons free (we play at 5, not under the lights), send us a resume, and maybe you'll get to spend the Summer of '18 with the Whitecaps.

 *We can't emphasize this too strongly - the Cape is a resort area, and housing is expensive.
 If you have someplace to stay, great.
 If not, check out the clubs further west, where affordable housing may be a little easier to find.

-If interested, email Paige, Ned or Chris (links above and below) for 2017 positions.
+If interested, email Paige, Ned or Chris (links below) for 2018 positions.